 Among many other organizations they support is The Pennsylvania State University, Aimee’s alma mater.
 “Aimee and I have so much to be grateful for,” notes Michael, whose brother Barry is a 1968 graduate of the O’Malley School of Business.
 “I know my life would have been quite different if not for Manhattan.
 I gained the knowledge and skills to make use of the opportunities that came my way.”

-For Michael, “giving back by supporting the College—and new generations of Jaspers—is the right thing to do.
+For Michael, “giving back by supporting the University—and new generations of Jaspers—is the right thing to do.
 It feels good to help students who, one day, will make the world a better place.”

 • Mark Pfaff ’80